*A version of this post was previously published on 3/29/17. This post contains affiliate links.

-I used to believe it meant being selfish, until I had neglected my own health to the point of developing high blood pressure, my hips being destroyed by arthritis and enduring more pain than anyone should!!
+I used to believe self care meant being selfish, until I had neglected my own health to the point of developing high blood pressure, my hips being destroyed by arthritis and enduring more pain than anyone should!!

 It’s been really hard for me to admit that I’m the needy one now and it’s okay to take care of myself and make some of my own needs a priority once in awhile.